Table of Contents

-Feel-good movie set in Rajasthan, India
+The Best Exotic Marigold Hotel: a feel-good movie set in Rajasthan, India

-These are the words of The Best Exotic Marigold Hotel narrator Evelyn Greenslade, played by the luminous Judi Dench.
+THESE ARE THE WORDS of The Best Exotic Marigold Hotel narrator Evelyn Greenslade, played by the luminous Judi Dench.
 She is one of seven British retirees who travel to Jaipur, Rajasthan, India to live in a restored “luxury” hotel for the elderly.
 Predictably, their expectations are not met — the hotel is a shambles and its future in doubt — and just as predictably, the characters who take up the challenges thrown at them find a new, unexpected life.